GinoCanessa/fhir-candle/README.md

 [Install .NET 7 or newer](https://get.dot.net) and run this command:

 ```
-dotnet tool install --global fhir-candle --prerelease
+dotnet tool install --global fhir-candle
 ```

-Note the `prerelease` tag - this software has not yet hit the v1 milestone.
+Note that this software is still under heavy development.

 Start a FHIR server and open the browser by running:
 ```